-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the Year Ended June 30, 2005
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance of Governmental Funds to the Statement of Activities-Governmental Funds For the Year Ended June 30, 2006

-Net change in fund balances - total governmental funds (13,681)(Statement of revenue, expenditures, and changes in fund balance) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported as expenditures in the governmental funds.
-However, in the statement of activities, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.
-In the current period, this is the amount by which depreciation expense exceeded capital outlay: \$ Capital Outlay (9,753)(9,753)Depreciation expense Expenses recognized in the Statement of Activities not reported in governmental funds: Increase in compensated absences (2,367) (25,801)
+Net change in fund balance - total governmental fund (Statement of revenues, expenditures, and changes in fund balance) \$ œ Amounts reported for governmental activities in the statement of activities are different because: No capital outlay expenditures are reported in the governmental fund for the fiscal year ended June 30, 2006.
+However, the statement of activities allocates the cost of capital assets over their estimated useful lives as depreciation expense.
+In the current period, depreciation expense was recorded as (7,632) Expenses recognized in the statement of activities, not reported in governmental funds: Decrease in compensated absences 1,347 Change in Net Assets of Governmental Activities \$ (6,285)

-Change in Net Assets of Governmental Activities
+Statement of Revenues and Expenditures Budget and Actual (Budgetary Basis) General Fund

-General Fund Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual (Budgetary Basis) For the Year Ended June 30, 2005
+For the Year Ended June 30, 2006